adrtod/adrtod.github.io/index.md

 News
 ====
+- 23 Aug.
+2017: **New version of our preprint [Exchangeable Random Measures for Sparse and Modular Graphs with Overlapping Communities](http://arxiv.org/abs/1602.02114v2)** with comparisons to competing models (Thanks Xenia!)
 - 10 Nov.
 2016: I defended my PhD thesis [_Probabilistic and Bayesian nonparametric approaches for recommenders systems and networks_](pub.html)
 - 23 Oct.
 2016: [rchallenge](https://adrtod.github.io/rchallenge/) v1.3.0 is now available on [CRAN](http://cran.r-project.org/web/packages/rchallenge/)
 - 8 Feb.
 2016: **New preprint on [Exchangeable Random Measures for Sparse and Modular Graphs with Overlapping Communities](http://arxiv.org/abs/1602.02114)**